Arminiya: Establishment of direct Muslim control

 For most of the second half of the 7th century, Arab presence and control in Armenia was minimal.
-Armenia was considered conquered land by the Arabs but enjoyed de facto autonomy, regulated by the treaty signed between Rhstuni and Mu'awiya.
+Armenia was considered conquered land by the Arabs but enjoyed de facto autonomy, regulated by the treaty signed between Rshtuni and Mu'awiya.
 Indeed, as Aram Ter-Ghewondyan comments, under Arab suzerainty "the country enjoyed a degree of independence such as it had not known since the fall of the Arsacids" in the 5th century.
-According to the terms of the treaty, the Armenian princes were submitted to—relatively low—taxation and the obligation to provide soldiers when requested, for which the princes were to be paid an annual subsidy of 100,000 dirhams.
+According to the terms of the treaty, the Armenian princes were subjected to relatively low taxation and the obligation to provide soldiers when requested, for which the princes were to be paid an annual subsidy of 100,000 dirhams.
 In exchange, no Arab garrison or official was installed in Armenian lands, and Arab assistance was even promised in the event of a Byzantine attack.

 The situation changed in the reign of the caliph Abd al-Malik.
 Beginning in 700, the Caliph's brother and governor of Arran, Muhammad ibn Marwan, subdued the country in a series of campaigns.
 Although the Armenians rebelled in 703 and received Byzantine aid, Muhammad ibn Marwan defeated them and sealed the failure of the revolt by executing the rebel princes in 705.
-Armenia, along with the principalities of Caucasian Albania and Iberia (modern Georgia) was grouped into one vast province called al-Arminiya (الارمينيا), with its capital at Dvin (Arabic Dabil), which was rebuilt by the Arabs and served as the seat of the governor (ostikan) and of an Arab garrison.
+Armenia, along with the principalities of Caucasian Albania and Iberia (modern Georgia) was grouped into one vast province called al-Arminiya, with its capital at Dvin (Arabic Dabil), which was rebuilt by the Arabs and served as the seat of the governor (called the ostikan in Armenian) and of an Arab garrison.
 For much of the remaining Umayyad period, Arminiya was usually grouped with Arran and the Jazira (Upper Mesopotamia) under a single governor into an ad hoc super-province.
+According to the historian Stephen H. Rapp in the third edition of the Encyclopaedia of Islam: